lgonzalezrouco/pti/REST_API/README.md

     curl -H "Content-Type: application/json" -d '{"name":"Fatima", "studentId":"234123412f"}' http://localhost:8080/newstudent

-As a result the terminal should show "Fatima".
+As a result the terminal (the server one) should show "Fatima".
 Let's try a more complex example:

 ```js
 app.post('/newstudent', (req, res, next) => {